techfromsage/tripod-php/README.md

 We've been using it for 2 years in production.

-Why/when would I use this?
+Why would I use this?
 ----

 * Your query volumes are high but the number of distinct graph-traversal type queries required by your application is low (you'd be surprised how few distinct queries an application might need)
 * The balance of your read/writes are in the order of >10:1
 * Your datasets are probably in the range of no more than 100MT each (we've not tested beyond this)

-Why/when shouldn't I use this?
+When shouldn't I use this?
 ----

 * You don't know the shape of your data